Phantom of the Opera (1976 musical): Act I

 A Groom comes to talk to Richard in his office about the disappearance of a horse named Caesar ("Late Last Night I'm In The Cellars").
 Richard decides that the man is an idiot and promptly fires him.
 Raoul, feeling betrayed, meets with Christine at a local graveyard ("All Of My Dreams Faded Suddenly").
 He is then introduced to the angelic voice of the Angel Of Music ("While Floating High Above").
 Christine leaves and the Phantom attempts to throttle Raoul, but is disturbed by a Grave Digger, and runs off.
-Back at the Opera House, the unfortunate Richard has had to stand by while his son pursues the chorus girl Christine Daae, and now must convince his diva Carlotta, who feels she is too ill to perform, to sing at the performance later that evening, with the help of his staff ("She Says She's Got The Nodules").
+Back at the Opera House, the unfortunate Richard has had to stand by while his son pursues the chorus girl Christine Daae and now must convince his diva Carlotta, who feels she is too ill to perform, to sing at the performance later that evening, with the help of his staff ("She Says She's Got The Nodules").
 An agreement is made that Christine Daae will sing the role, while Carlotta mimes the act.

 This wasn't what the Phantom had in mind.
 He'll not cease causing "accidents" and will do all in his power to disrupt the proceedings, including rubbing out the lead singer.
 At the evening performance, Carlotta mimes the act incorrectly and very clearly out-of-sync with Christine ("What Do I See").
-Christine faints before the end of the performance and Carlotta starts to croak like a frog, causing her to call the performance to halt.
+Christine faints before the end of the performance and Carlotta starts to croak like a frog, causing her to stop the performance.
 Laughing madly, the Phantom declares to the whole stage that Carlotta is bringing down the chandelier.
 But then, he finds the chandelier is the wrong one and switches it to a candelabra, dropping it on Carlotta.